Runalyze/admin-docs/additional-requirements.rst

 To process the queue, you need to create a cronjob always running service for::

    runalyze:queue:consume --env=prod --no-debug (--max-runtime 120) (--max-messages 10) (--stop-when-empty)

+Look at the :doc:`commands page <commands>` to see how to execute the service/command.

 Parameters: